What Physical Medicine and Rehabilitation Physicians Do

 Other Job Titles Physical Medicine and Rehabilitation Physicians May Have

-Attending Physiatrist, Residency Program Director, Attending Physician, Doctor of Medicine/Physical Medicine and Rehabilitation PM&R Specialist, Medical Director Acute Rehabilitation Unit Physiatrist, Pain Management Physician, Pediatric Physiatrist, Physiatrist, Physical Medicine and Rehabilitation Physician, Medical Director, Rehabilitation Physician
+MD (Medical Doctor), Medical Director Acute Rehabilitation Unit Physiatrist, Pain Management Physician, Pediatric Physiatrist, Physiatrist, Physical Medicine and Rehabilitation Physician (PM and R Physician), Physician, Rehabilitation Physician

 Tasks & Responsibilities May Include